nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - **Mainstream OS**: Windows, Linux, Unix, OS-X
 - **Student**: A student that is studying any specific module in university
+- **Group**: A group of students that the user chooses to group together
 - **Module**: An academic unit usually comprising lectures, tutorials and sometimes laboratory sessions.
 Teaching assistants may assist in teaching tutorial classes to a group of students
 - **Teaching Assistant (TA)**: The intended user of the application, in charge of teaching at least 1 module
 - **CSBook**: The name of the application